Monday, August 6, 2018

 "Come in, come in."
 The sound of her voice was welcoming.
 He should have known she would never refuse the father of her grandchildren.
 Grandmother DeGriere led him into the dining room and sat in her rocker as he pulled up one of the chairs and sat down.
 She looked her son-in-law in the eye and asked, "Well?"

 Where should he begin?
-This was the first time they had seen each other since that terrible night when he and Irene had that awful fight eight months earlier.
+This was the first time they had seen each other since that night when he and Irene had that awful fight eight months earlier.
 Noting his hesitancy, Grandma DeGriere spoke first.
 "Jimmy," she told him, "you really don't have to explain anything."

 But of course he did, and so he tried to justify his presence.
 "By chance I ran into Robert, on Boston Road, and he wants to be able to see me.
 Irene won't let me come to the house, so I wanted to know if I could visit with my son here from time to time."
 Grandma DeGriere looked at him in silence, an expression of intense thought on her face.
 He knew that Robert was her favorite grandson and he knew she was contemplating what was best for the child.
 Jimmy found himself losing his nerve.

-"I wish it were that simple," Jimmy said.
+"I wish it were that simple," he said.
 "Right now everything just looks so complicated."
 Jimmy looked at his piece of pie, picked up his fork and took a bite.
 "Nothing should taste this good," he thought.
 Breakfast had been toast and coffee.

 "I would be happy to help arrange a meeting," Grandma DeGriere said, "but I will do nothing behind my daughter's back.
 I'll tell her tonight about what you proposed, and urge her to accept it.
 Of course with Irene you can never predict her response, but come by tomorrow at the same time and I will tell you her answer."

 That night Jimmy could hardly sleep in the small room he was renting in a flophouse apartment building in the North End of Main Street near the St. George Greek Orthodox Church and across from a Cadillac dealership.
 He recalled the terrible scene that had unfolded the last night he was with his now estranged wife.
-He had been drinking since noon with money he had gotten from his job at the Blue Moon Cafe as a cook.
-In recent years he had turned the skills he had honed at the Pine Point Lunch into an off and on career of sorts.
+He had been drinking since noon with money he had gotten from his job working at the Blue Moon Cafe as a cook.
+In recent years he had turned the skills he had honed at the Pine Point Lunch into an off and on culinary career of sorts.

-Then Jimmy stormed out of the house, and to that day had never been back.
+Jimmy stormed out of the house, and to that day he had never been back.
 He had made small overtures through back channels to try and get his wife to talk to him, but Irene rejected all his overtures.
 Would her mother have more success?
 He could only wait until the next day to find out.

-Once again he took the trolley up to the Point and knocked on the door of his mother-in-law.
+So once again he took the trolley up to the Point and knocked on the door of his mother-in-law.
 He knew the answer he sought as soon as he saw her face.
 "Everything has been arranged as you wished," announced Grandma DeGriere with a wide grin.
 "You can meet with Robert here on Friday after he gets out of Dorman at 3:15."
 Today was Tuesday.

 Over the next two days Jimmy was surprised by how impatient he was for Friday to arrive.
 He missed his kids, even if he didn't particularly miss his marriage.
 Friday he had a lunch of a beer and a sandwich at the cafe next to the pharmacy located at the intersection of Plainfield and John Streets.
 After his lunch, he went into the pharmacy next door and bought a red and yellow box of licorice for a nickle.
 Then Jimmy caught the trolley and was soon back in Pine Point, arriving at his mother-in-law's at 2:45.